-- Placement of venous catheter: The placement of a venous catheter is associated with the development of bruising and infection.
-It may also be associated with a risk of bleeding. - PET/MR scan risks (MRI imaging only): MR imaging is safe; but accidents, injuries, and deaths have occurred during MRI procedures.
+- PET/MR scan risks (MRI imaging only): MR imaging is safe; but accidents, injuries, and deaths have occurred during MRI procedures.
 These events are rare, especially if appropriate safety precautions are followed.
-More specifically: - Metallic objects: Study staff will determine if it is safe for you to enter the PET/MRI environment.
-It is extremely important that you answer their questions completely. - Heating and burns: In order to minimize the chances of warming or burns, padding may be placed between you and the bore wall of the magnet.
+More specifically:

-- Tingling sensation: Discomforts associated with certain PET/MRI scanning techniques may include a temporary tingling sensation in certain parts of the body including, but not limited to, the arms, legs, fingertips, and nose.
+- Metallic objects: Study staff will determine if it is safe for you to enter the PET/MRI environment.
+It is extremely important that you answer their questions completely. - Heating and burns: In order to minimize the chances of warming or burns, padding will be placed between you and the bore wall of the magnet. - Tingling sensation: Discomforts associated with certain PET/MRI scanning techniques may include a temporary tingling sensation in certain parts of the body including, but not limited to, the arms, legs, fingertips, and nose.
 This sensation is not expected to last long and is typically not painful. - Noises: Discomforts associated with certain PET/MRI scanning techniques may include listening to loud noises made by the scanner during the scanning procedure.
 You will be provided with earplugs to minimize the noise.
-If the noise is uncomfortable for you, please ask the PET/MRI Scan Operator to discontinue the scan. - No known effects adverse effects of magnetic fields: There is no evidence in scientific literature that individual or even frequent repeated exposures to high static magnetic fields poses a health concern. - Detection of new lesions and incidental findings: The imaging may detect previously unknown lesions.
+If the noise is uncomfortable for you, please ask the PET/MRI Scan Operator to discontinue the scan. - No known effects adverse effects of magnetic fields: There is no evidence in scientific literature that individual or even frequent repeated exposures to high static magnetic fields poses a health concern. - MRI contrast administration (MRI imaging only): Intravenous contrast will be administered through the venous catheter during the PET scan.
+The most common adverse reactions are nausea, feeling "hot", headaches and abnormal tastes.
+These agents also have known rare risks that severe allergic reactions and a disease called nephrogenic systemic fibrosis (NSF).
+NSF can be prevented by not administering gadolinium based contrast agents to patients with renal disease.
+Your renal function will be checked, and the agent will not be administered if you have renal disease. - CT contrast administration (CT imaging only): Contrast material (iodine dye) is associated with a slight risk of developing an allergic reaction, from mild (itching, rash) to severe (difficulty breathing, shock, or rarely, death).
+The contrast material may also cause kidney problems, especially if you are dehydrated or have poor kidney function.
+The study doctors will ask you about any allergies or related conditions before the procedure.
+If you have any of these problems or severe kidney disease, you may not receive contrast material as part of the study. - CT radiation risks (CT imaging only): Imaging using a PET/CT adds additional radiation dose to the imaging study.
+This radiation exposure is not necessary for your medical care and is for research purposes only.
+The additional amount of radiation that you will receive as a result of participating in this study will be a maximum of approximately 4.5 mSv, which is less than 2 times the yearly natural background of radiation in the US, which is 3 mSv (a mSv, or milliSievert, is a measurement of radiation).
+This amount of radiation may involve a low risk of cancer.
+If you have any questions regarding the use of radiation or the risks involved, please consult the physician conducting the study. - Detection of new lesions and incidental findings: The Ga-68 HBED-CC PSMA imaging may detect previously unknown lesions.
 A report will be created describing the imaging findings and will be added to your medical record.
 New unexpected findings may affect your care, and your referring clinician will discuss the results of this imaging study with you.
-These findings may lead to additional and unnecessary biopsies. - Unknown Risks: The experimental imaging may have side effects that no one knows about yet.
-The researchers will let you know if they learn anything that might make you change your mind about participating in the study. - Radiation risks: This research study involves exposure to radiation from FCH administrations and possible CT scans.
-This radiation exposure is not necessary for your medical care and is for research purposes only.
-The additional amount of radiation that you will receive as a result of participating in this study will be a maximum of 6 mSv, or approximately 2 times the yearly natural background of radiation in the US, which is 3 mSv (a mSv, or milliSievert, is a measurement of radiation).
-This amount of radiation may involve a low, lifetime risk of cancer.
-If you are pregnant or breast feeding, you SHOULD NOT participate in this study.
-If you have any questions regarding the use of radiation or the risks involved, please consult the physician conducting the study.
+These findings may lead to additional and unnecessary biopsies.